tokio-rs/website/content/docs/getting-started/echo.md

 ---

 We're going to use what has been covered so far to build an echo server.
-This is a Tokio application that encorporates everything we've learned so far.
+This is a Tokio application that incorporates everything we've learned so far.
 The server will simply receive messages from the connected client and send back the same message it received to the client.